market report header.jpg

 Cheese

-The market is mixed.
-The CME Block market was mixed as the week progressed.
-The CME Barrel market moved firmer as the week progressed.
-Both markets trended weaker than the prior week.
+The market is firmer.
+Both the CME Block & Barrel market moved firmer as the week progressed.
+The CME Block market moved firmer than the prior week.
+The CME Barrel market trended weaker than the prior week.

 Special Note: The USDA has released their final ruling announcing changes to the Federal Milk Marketing Order System.
 As part of these changes, the Barrel Market will be eliminated from pricing effective June 1st, 2025.
 The final rule eliminates barrels from the Dairy Products Mandatory Reporting Program and will rely solely on the 40-pound block cheddar cheese price to determine the monthly average cheese prices.